 - Bloating, flatulence, stomach cramps, and weight loss.

-- Other symptoms of chronic pancreatitis such as recurrent mid-epigastric pain may be present.
+- Other symptoms of chronic pancreatitis, such as recurrent mid-epigastric pain, may be present.

-- Mild symptoms may pass undiagnosed, you may benefit from controlling the number of fatty foods to stop occasional mild diarrhea after eating fatty foods.
+- Mild symptoms may pass undiagnosed, but you may benefit from controlling the number of fatty foods to stop occasional mild diarrhea after eating fatty foods.